Acción San Diego

 There are many financial resources for small businesses in San Diego that work in conjunction with the City of San Diego.
 Activities include small business loans and issuance of industrial development bonds.
 Most loan programs require that businesses demonstrate one year of business history.

-City of San Diego Office of Small Business
+City of San Diego Office of Small Business is here

 The Office of Small Business manages a variety of programs to directly assist small businesses, ranging from providing detailed information on City and regional services to help with start up questions and providing assistance with permitting issues.
 OSB also provides matching grants to businesses in targeted areas for storefront renovation projects.
 Staff serves as advocates for small business concerns and coordinates several programs to ensure that small businesses have a voice in many issues that affect their ability to succeed.